By Lauren Schoenemann

 Anytime someone hurts or threatens to hurt his or her partner in any way (physically, emotionally or sexually), it's called intimate partner violence (IPV) -- more commonly known as domestic violence.

-While statistics show that 85% of people affected by IPV are female, it doesn't mean that men can't be abused by their partners.
-IPV occurs in all races, ages, economic classes and sexual orientations.
+While statistics show that 85% of people affected by intimate partner violence are female, it doesn't mean that men can't be abused by their partners.
+Intimate partner violence occurs in all races, ages, economic classes and sexual orientations.

 Cancer diagnosis and abuse